 The joint honours degree in Creative Writing/Film and Television Studies at Aberystwyth University provides exciting and diverse opportunities for working across a broad variety of forms and genres.
 Under the expert guidance of a team of award-winning writers you will develop creative skills that will enable you to work confidently and effectively in a whole host of styles that are valued and widely sought by employers.
 In addition, your Film and Television studies will provide a complementary set of knowledge and skills which will further enhance your employability and interests.
 You will find your degree programme both demanding and rewarding.
 Our aim is to stimulate, encourage and challenge your creativity, ensuring that by the end of your degree you will have not only a portfolio of exceptional creative material but also the skills and attributes to flourish in any workplace that demands dexterity with the written word.
-Our department ranks #1 in Wales for English and Creative Writing (NSS 2016).
+You will be part of a University that endeavours to provide you with an exceptional and memorable student experience.
+In the recent national student satisfaction survey, we were ranked* top 5 in the UK and 1st *in Wales for student satisfaction (NSS, 2017).
 You will be taught by staff who are distinguished practising writers and published authors across a broad spectrum of literary fields.
 You will be encouraged to develop your creative and critical writing skills.
 You will be encouraged to expand your range and capabilities as a writer to enable you to work confidently in a variety of forms and genres.
 We offer you opportunities to engage with a wide variety of approaches to literature and cultural history, combining critical thinking with scholarship.
 You will have the opportunity to explore literary theory - philosophical and conceptual ideas that inform, challenge and problematize the ways we read.
 In your final year you will have the opportunity to take part in a writing retreat at a country house in mid Wales - an amazing opportunity to spend time with fellow students and staff, developing your final year projects and dissertations, in a splendid rural setting.
 We have one of the biggest libraries in the world, the National Library of Wales, on our doorstep.
 This copyright institution receives a copy of every book published in the UK.
 The department is home to New Welsh Review, Wales’ foremost literary magazine - this could be an exciting opportunity for you to get involved.
 As a student in the department of English Literature and Creative Writing, you will have the opportunity to undertake a study abroad placement in one of many partnered Universities across Europe and the rest of the World or complete a year in industry (YES) and develop the skills and contact leads that will give you the head start in the competitive job market.
 A degree in English Literature is the “gold standard” for any employment setting where communication is valued.
 All of our modules deliver key skills that enable you to build a comprehensive C.V. that evidences your diverse range of competencies.
-Our graduates have been successful across the widest possible range of career destinations: Broadcasting; Journalism; Advertising; Publishing; Education; Civil Service; Business; Finance; New Media.
+Our graduates have been successful across the widest possible range of career destinations: + Broadcasting; + Journalism; + Advertising; + Publishing; + Education; + Civil Service; + Business; + Finance; + New Media.